joemarlo/causal-tool/causal-tool/markdowns/welcome.md

 ### Why is causal inference important?

 "Correlation != causation" is a common refrain in statistics.
-We answer most research questions using advanced correlation measures but we *really* want to understand is the underlying causal mechanism.
+We answer many research questions using advanced correlation measures but we *really* want to understand is the underlying causal mechanism.
 Does the vaccine reduce infection rates?
 Do higher taxes reduce inequality?
 Does an ad increase the number of customers?
-Update the plot on the right to see highly correlated relationships from real-life data.
+Update the plot on the right to see highly correlated but fraughtful relationships from real-life data.

 ***